 How costing and pricing for other revenues is determined, any new proposed service charges, and/or changes to rates or new rules for applying existing charges

 Any revenue from affiliate transactions, shared services or corporate cost allocations.
-For each affiliate transaction the applicant must provide identification of the service, the nature of the service provided to affiliated entities, accounts used to record the revenue and the associated costs to provide the service
+For each affiliate transaction the applicant must provide identification of the service, the nature of the service provided to affiliated entities, accounts used to record the revenue and the associated costs to provide the service.

 Revenues or costs (including interest) associated with deferral and variance accounts must not be included in other revenue.